Skip to main content

 }

-The LLM Agent separates persistent transcript from ephemeral context:
+The LLM Agent separates the persistent session conversation from ephemeral context:

-• Transcript (state.transcript) — real conversation turns only: user messages, assistant responses, and tool call/result pairs.
-Persisted across runs.
+• Conversation — real turns only: user messages, assistant responses, and tool call/result pairs.
+Stored on the session and persisted across runs.

-• Ephemeral context — system prompt, loaded context paths, pending job results, inbox messages.
+• Ephemeral context — system prompt, loaded context paths, pending job results, session messages.
 Rebuilt fresh each turn from current config and lattice state.

 This means:

-• Updates to the system prompt take effect immediately (not frozen from first turn)
+• Updates to the system prompt take effect immediately (not frozen from the first turn)

 • Context paths reflect current data, not stale snapshots

-• The transcript doesn't bloat with repeated system messages
+• The conversation doesn't bloat with repeated system messages

 Built-in Tools